netdata/netdata/docs/step-by-step/step-10.md

----
-title: Set up a proxy
+# Step 10.
+Set up a proxy
-description: Put Netdata behind Nginx to secure it with HTTPS and a password.
----

 You're almost through!
 At this point, you should be pretty familiar with now Netdata works and how to configure it to your liking.

-In this part of the tutorial, we're going to add a proxy in front of Netdata.
+In this step of the tutorial, we're going to add a proxy in front of Netdata.
 We're doing this for both improved performance and security, so we highly recommend following these steps.
 Doubly so if you installed Netdata on a publicly-accessible remote server.

 > ❗ If you installed Netdata on the machine you're currently using (aka on `localhost`), and have been accessing Netdata
-> at `http://localhost:19999`, you can skip this part of the tutorial, as you can't set up a proxy for a service that's
+> at `http://localhost:19999`, you can skip this step of the tutorial, as you can't set up a proxy for a service that's
 > running locally.

 > ❗❗ This tutorial requires more advanced administration skills than previous parts.
 If you're still working on your
 > Linux administration skills, and would rather get back to Netdata, you might want to [skip this
-> part](/tutorials/part-99/) for now and return to it later.
+> step](step-99.md) for now and return to it later.

-## What you'll learn in this part
+## What you'll learn in this step

-In this part of the Netdata guide, you'll learn:
+In this step of the Netdata guide, you'll learn:

 -   [What a proxy is and the benefits of using one](#wait-whats-a-proxy)
 -   [How to connect Netdata to Nginx](#connect-netdata-to-nginx)